-1. Undirected search, evaluated by overall task performance, can account for learned behavior described as coarticulation.
+- 1. Undirected search, evaluated by overall task performance, can account for learned behavior described as coarticulation.
 Undirected search contrasts with previous theories, in which actions are modified through the influence of other actions or a planning process (directed search).
-In undirected search, the influence of other subtasks is felt by using only overall task performance as evaluation, a form of hierarchical optimization.
+In undirected search, the influence of other subtasks is felt by using only overall task performance as evaluation, a form of hierarchical optimization. - 2.
+For some tasks, a multi-level exploration strategy, Action Modification and Action Selection, finds better solutions than either alone.